tszemzo/tszemzo/README.md

 ## 💫 About me

-* I'm originally from Buenos Aires, Argentina.
+* I'm originally from Buenos Aires, Argentina but living currently in Madrid, Spain.
 I started my tech path studying at the Universidad of Buenos Aires (UBA).

 If I’m not working, I’m probably:
 - 🍺 Hanging with friends